codefresh-io/cap-docs.codefresh.io/_docs/integrations/issue-tracking.md

 ### Edit/delete issue-tracking integrations in Codefresh
 If you have existing integrations, you can change the credentials, or delete an integration.
->Deleting an integration deletes the integration resource from the shared configuration Git repo, its secrets, and from the CI workflows that use it.
+>Deleting an integration deletes the integration resource from the shared configuration Git repo, its secrets, the CI workflows that use it.

 1. In the Codefresh UI, go to [Integrations](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
 1. Filter by **Issue Tracking**, and select the specific integration.
-1. In the row with the integration to edit or delete, click the three dots for Additional Actions, and select **Edit** or **Delete**.
+1. In the row with the integration to edit or delete, click the three dots and select **Edit** or **Delete**.
-1. To edit, update the required fields, and click **Test Connection** to verify the account credentials.
+1. To edit, update the **Username** and **Password** fields, and click **Test Connection** to verify the account credentials.
-  >For Jira issue tracking integrations, to disable reporting deployment information to Jira, toggle **Report deployment information to Jira** to off.
 1. To delete, type **DELETE** in the text box as instructed.

     {% include